 Acumen and CMS hosted two office hours sessions on September 14 and 18, 2017, to provide an overview of field testing to specialty societies, discuss what information their members would be particularly interested in, and answer any questions.
 After the webinars, Acumen also prepared and distributed measure summaries that societies could use to inform their members of the basic specifications on which Acumen was requesting input.
-Between the two webinars, there were 31 attendees affiliated with at least 21 specialty societies, including representatives from the American Academy of Orthopaedic Surgeons, the American Academy of Physical Medicine and Rehabilitation, and the American Medical Association, among others.
+Between the two webinars, there were 31 attendees affiliated with at least 21 specialty societies, including representatives from the American Society for Gastrointestinal Endoscopy and the American Medical Association, among others.